yongchengchen/magento-redis-fullpage/README.md

 # magento-redis-fullpage

+Why this module?

+As we know magento already have fullpage cache functionality, and also there is many other fullpage modules base on redis and other memory cache, but why I still develop this module?

+1. shortage of magento fullpage cache and other memory cache solution Magento fullpage cache for every page cached, for every request, still need to inital magento instance For some pages,they can not cache whole page, they only cache some blocks, and combine all these blocks, they also need to inital magento instance
+	Initaling magento instance comsume a lot of resouces

+	Other memory cache system, such as Varnish is very complicated

 1. all page has only one key in redis,easy to manage every page key							value[encrypted] www.exmple.com/index.html 		html characters